No, Google will not ‘penalize’ your photos if your descriptions of them contain quotes from Wikipedia.

 Anyway, it’s perfectly legal to use text from Wikipedia – it’s an encyclopedia, it exists to dispense knowledge.
 You just have to follow some rules regarding licensing and attribution.
 Unfortunately, though, these rules are far from simple – as Wikipedia makes clear in an article about its copyrights – and revolve around that “Creative Commons” stuff that nobody understands because it makes your eyes glaze over in 10 seconds.
 So in reality, Wikipedia’s material ends up all over the place, often with no attribution at all.
 And Wikipedia probably doesn’t really care, unless there’s “malicious intent”.

 The belief that Google punishes copying from Wikipedia is part of a larger mythology about “duplicate content”.
-Again, this isn’t something the crawler is going to try and detect, it only matters at the time search results are displayed.
+That just isn’t something the crawler is going to try and detect, it only matters at the time search results are displayed.
 And the problematic duplication is within one domain, not across domains.
 A good article debunking this myth is found here.
 Neal Patel, the SEO guru, also dismisses it.
 And if that isn’t enough, here is a statement from Matt Cutts back when he was head of “search quality” at Google; he basically says that quoting Wikipedia won’t help your rank, but says nothing about a penalty.